deeplearning4j/deeplearning4j/dl4jcluster.md

 layout: default
 ---

-#setting up a deepLearning4j cluster
+#setting up a deeplearning4j cluster

 *Assumptions: AWS experience*

 For the moment, a DeepLearning4J cluster consists of one master node that is setup manually.
 (Mainly due to all of the possible configurations that are involved with getting a DataSetIterator and all the other scaffolding done!)
 This will be fixed in future releases when vectorization and dataset creation are a little more refined.

-First let's go through setting up a master node:

-We will assume you have a [deeplearning4j distribution](https://oss.sonatype.org/content/repositories/snapshots/org/deeplearning4j/deeplearning4j-examples/0.0.3.2-SNAPSHOT/).
+Before you set up a master node, you need a [deeplearning4j distribution](https://oss.sonatype.org/content/repositories/snapshots/org/deeplearning4j/deeplearning4j-examples/0.0.3.2-SNAPSHOT/).

-If not, download one of the zip, bz2 or tar files from the page linked to above.
+If you don't have one, download one of the zip, bz2 or tar files from the page linked to above.

 Next, let's tackle setup: We will be using the deeplearning4j-examples demonstration classes as the master nodes.

 ###master node

-A master node coordinates the running of all of the work and has the dataset iterator, which in turn has a handle on the dataset.
+A master node coordinates the running of all of the work, and has the dataset iterator, which in turn has a handle on the dataset.
 This is the seed node for the Akka cluster.
 We will be setting this up using AWS.

 So first, create a node on AWS.
 We can then create a cluster based on this node.